laurapm/eco-smart-pot/database/config_scripts/README.md

 mkdir -pv /var/mongodb/db/1
 chmod -Rv 700 /var/mongodb/db/1
 ```
-4. Now, connect to the server by using `mongo` and the necessary paremeters
+4. Now, connect to the server by using `mongo` and the necessary parameters
  - May need the `--host` or `--port` parameters.
 5. Run the
 [initial configurations steps](https://github.com/laurapm/UBICUA/blob/master/database/config_scripts/init_config.js)